rabarberpie/grit/README.md

 3. The parent profile to above (if any).
 4. The grandparent profile (if any) etc. etc.

-All grit commands, except `grit init`, operate on a single manifest file called the "active manifest", located in the GRIT_DIRECTORY directory (default: `.grit/_active_manifest.json`).
+All grit commands, except `grit init`, operate on a single manifest file called the active manifest, located in the GRIT_DIRECTORY directory (default: `.grit/_active_manifest.json`).

-The `grit init` command is used to contruct the "active manifest", either by copying a manifest file or by generating it from a configuration file. **Never modify the "active manifest" file manually!**
+The `grit init` command is used to contruct the active manifest, either by copying a manifest file or by generating it from a configuration file. **Never modify the active manifest file manually!**

 See [MANIFESTS](MANIFESTS.md) for detailed information about the manifest file syntax.